Change the primary display settings for your coupons.

 This will force the coupon widget to display a specific coupon if on the home page (overrides global widget coupon).

-If checked, this will display a “Powered by WP Coupons” link underneath the coupon widget.
+If checked, this will display a “Powered by WP Coupons” link underneath the sidebar coupon widget (as seen here).
 If you are in our affiliate program, make sure to enter your ID below.

 Enter your affiliate ID here if you have attribution links enabled to add it to the referral URL.